 Other price risk is the risk that the fair value or future cash flows of a financial instrument will fluctuate because of changes in market prices other than those arising from interest rate risk or currency risk.
 Changes in market prices may be caused by factors specific to an individual financial instrument or its issuer, or factors affecting all similar financial instruments traded in the market.
-The Plan is subject to other price risk primarily through its public equity investment as well as its private equity investments as they are impacted by many market variables.
+The Plan is subject to other price risk primarily through its public equity investments.